savethechildren/icon-font/CONTRIBUTING.md

-# Contributing to Save the CHildren Icon Font
+# Contributing to Save the Children Icon Font

 Looking to contribute something? **Here's how you can help.**